 Basis of Accounting.
-The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The financial statements of the Plan are prepared using the accrual method of accounting and have been prepared in accordance with accounting principles generally accepted in the United States of America.

-Investment Valuation and Income Recognition.
-The Plan's investments are reported at fair value (except for fully benefit-responsive investment contracts, which are reported at contract value).
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Contract value is the relevant measure for the portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants normally would receive if they were to initiate permitted transactions under the terms of the Plan.
+Investments held by a defined contribution plan are required to be reported at fair value, except for fully benefit-responsive investment contracts.
+Contract value is the relevant measure for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants normally would receive if they were to initiate permitted transactions under the terms of the Plan.